 Millennials are more open to accepting everyone as they are.
 We are less likely to judge a person based on his/her religion, sexuality or colour.

 We do not ridicule a person who worships a different god.
 We do not mock a person who has opened up about his/her sexuality.
 We treat everyone the same.
-And in the end, it is the only thing which matters.
+And in the end, it is the only thing that matters.

 Image credits: Witty Feed, Cartoon Stock, Google